MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/beta-cdffunction.md

 If x < 0 or x > 1, beta-cdf() returns NaN value.

-If alpha ≤ 0 or beta ≤ 0, beta-cdf() returns the NaN value.
+If alpha â‰¤ 0 or beta â‰¤ 0, beta-cdf() returns the NaN value.

 **Examples**